Qiskit/rustworkx/docs/source/networkx.rst

        ``None`` if any node indices are missing.

-(note the retworkx version links to the :class:`~retworkx.PyDiGraph` version, but there will also be an equivalent :class:`~retworkx.PyGraph` method available as well)
+(note the retworkx version links to the :class:`~retworkx.PyDiGraph` version, but there are also equivalent :class:`~retworkx.PyGraph` methods available)

 Functionality Gaps
 ==================